azavea/osmesa/deployment/streaming/README.md

 make cluster-up
 ```

-8. Deploy the service (this will create new task definitions as necessary):
+9. Deploy the service (this will create new task definitions as necessary):

 ```bash
 make start-service
 ```

+### Updating an Existing ECS Service

+If there is already a streaming task running on an ECS cluster that needs to
+be updated, then the procedure above can be abbreviated.
+Please perform steps
+1, 2, 4, 7, and 9.

 ## Local Testing